drinkjava2/jSqlBox/README.md

 ideal similar like jBeanBox and jWebBox project.
 ##(jSQLBox is only a concept design,  hasn't start to code, looking partners to do this project)

+Other ORM frameworks' problem:
+The configurations of entity beans are fixed, "One to Many", "Many to One", "Cascade Update/Delete" relationships are
+fixed, hard to create/modify configuations at runtime.

 Feature of jSQLBox:
 1) Simple, very few source code(less than 2000 lines), No XML, very few Annotations(if have).
 Easy to learn and use.
 2) The Java-Based Bean configuration is simple and easy to use, can be automatically created by source code generation tool.